alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

 It takes the same arguments as `RemoteAuthProvider.signIn(_:_:_:)`.
-That's because Step 1 for the sign-in implementation is passing the credentials to a `RemoteAuthProvider`'s sign-in method, like so:
+That's because Step 1 to sign in is passing these credentials to a `RemoteAuthProvider`'s sign-in method, like so:

-<h4>Step 1: Call `RemoteAuthProvider.signIn` with the provided credentials.</h4>
+<h4>Step 1: Call RemoteAuthProvider.signIn with the provided credentials.</h4>

 You will receive an `AuthSession` if successful, or an `AuthError` if unsuccesful.